Regional Funding - Boston Metropolitan Planning Organization (MPO)

 The Boston Region Metropolitan Planning Organization (MPO) is responsible for conducting the federally required metropolitan transportation-planning process for the Boston metropolitan area.
 The MPO develops a vision for the region and then decides how to allocate federal and some state transportation funds to programs and projects that support that vision.
 The work of the MPO is conducted by the Central Transportation Planning Staff (CTPS) under the direction of the MPO.

-The MPO region includes 101 cities and towns in eastern Massachusetts, predominantly within a radius of approximately 20 miles from the city of Boston.
+The MPO region includes 97 cities and towns in eastern Massachusetts, predominantly within interstate highway 495, a radius of approximately 20 miles from the city of Boston.
 It encompasses approximately 1,405 square miles.
-More than three million people live in the MPO region, and almost two million work there.
+More than three million people live in the MPO region and almost two million work here.
 Therefore, transportation solutions take into account diverse demographic, cultural, environmental, and mobility situations.

 MPO Voting Members